Alan Dershowitz: Claus von Bülow (1984)

-In one of his first high-profile cases, Dershowitz represented Claus von Bülow, a British socialite, at his appeal for the attempted murder of his wife, Sunny von Bülow, who went into a coma in Newport, Rhode Island, in 1980 (and later died in 2008).
+In one of his first high-profile cases, Dershowitz represented Claus von Bülow, a British socialite, on appeal for the attempted murder of his wife, Sunny von Bülow, who went into a coma in Newport, Rhode Island, in 1980 (and later died in 2008).
 He succeeded in having the conviction overturned, and von Bülow was acquitted in a retrial.
 Dershowitz told the story of the case in his book Reversal of Fortune: Inside the von Bülow case (1985), which was adapted into a movie in 1990.
 Dershowitz was played by actor Ron Silver, and Dershowitz himself had a cameo as a judge.

 In his book Taking the Stand, Dershowitz recounts that von Bülow had a dinner party after he was found not guilty at his retrial.
 Dershowitz told him that he would not attend if it was a "victory party," and von Bülow assured him that it was only a dinner for "several interesting friends."
 Norman Mailer attended the dinner where, among other things, Dershowitz explained why the evidence pointed to von Bülow's innocence.
 Dershowitz described Mailer grabbing his wife's arm and saying: "Let's get out of here.
 I think this guy is innocent.
 I thought we were going to be having dinner with a man who actually tried to kill his wife.
 This is boring."

 Avi Weiss (1989)

 In 1989, Dershowitz filed a defamation suit against Cardinal Józef Glemp, then Archbishop of Warsaw, on behalf of Rabbi Avi Weiss.
-That summer, Weiss and six other members of the Jewish community in New York had staged a protest at the Auschwitz concentration camp over the presence of a controversial convent of Carmelite nuns.
+That summer, Weiss and six other members of the New York Jewish community had staged a protest at the Auschwitz concentration camp over the presence of a controversial convent of Carmelite nuns.
 Weiss and the protesters were ejected after attempting to scale a wall surrounding the convent.
 In an August 1989 speech, Glemp referenced the incident and ascribed a violent intent to the protesters, saying, "Recently, a squad of seven Jews from New York launched an attack on the convent at Oswiecim [Auschwitz].
 They did not kill the nuns or destroy the convent only because they were stopped."
 In the same speech, Glemp made antisemitic remarks suggesting that Jews control the news media.
-Dershowitz's suit centered on these statements.
+The lawsuit centered on these statements.
 His account of the lawsuit appears in his 1991 book Chutzpah.